- A new collaborative approach to improve road safety and tackle organised crime is launched today

 Cameras have an approximate range of 990 metres which means by the time you see them, they have already seen you!

-So far 43 Community Concern sites have been identified and in the last quarter (to end September 2018), 1,622 offences detected.
-So far this year, there have been 3,984 speeding offences detected with many of those drivers travelling over 100 mph.
+So far 43 Community Concern sites on roads have been identified and in the last quarter (to end September 2018), 1,622 offences detected.
+So far this year, there have been 3,984 speeding offences detected with many of those drivers travelling over 100 mph on Gloucestershire’s roads.

 Chief Inspector Mark Soderland said, “A core aim of the approach is collaborating wherever possible with other road safety stakeholders.
 The team has started with Highways England and the County Council and is now approaching groups such as the Motor Insurers Bureau, The Institute of Advanced Motorists, Driver and Vehicle Standards Authority (DVSA) to explore what opportunities there might be to work together and improve safety.